1122 Kenilworth Drive, Suite 400 Towson, MD - shiftphysicaltherapyhk@gmail.com

 Key Findings:

-• A 2021 meta-analysis of 10 studies found myofascial release reduced chronic low back pain by 37% compared to controls5.
-Functional improvements were modest but consistent17.
+• A 2021 meta-analysis of 10 studies found that myofascial release reduced chronic low back pain by 37% compared to the control group.
+Functional improvements were modest but consistent.

-• For chronic neck pain, a 2024 review noted pain reduction in 7/10 trials, though effects on mobility were inconsistent1417.
+• For chronic neck pain, a 2024 review noted pain reduction in 7 out of 10 trials, although the effects on mobility were inconsistent.

 Osteopathic Listening